The International National Trusts Organisation (INTO)

 Waterlogged Archaeological Remains

 The National Trust is currently researching impacts of climate hazards on a range of internal fabric and collection types, working in collaboration with partner heritage organisations in the UK (below).
-Newly published in November 2023, our first guidance chapter on this area deals with paper and books.
-More will follow in 2024.
+The first of our chapters in this section covers paper and books, and we’ve recently added a further one on photographs, with more in development.

 Paper and Books

 The National Trust owns around 28,500 buildings across England, Northern Ireland and Wales.
 Most of these are of pre-1919 construction and are therefore principally of traditional materials such as brick and stone masonry, cob and timber framed.
-All buildings are vulnerable to climate change but are resilient in their nature and the guidance published to date focuses on the building envelope, specifically the rainwater goods, which constitute a first line of defence against the harm that can be caused by water ingress.
+All buildings are vulnerable to climate change but can be kept resilient through effective management of water:

 Rainwater goods